0cjs/sedoc/linux/distro/pkg-nix.md

 `-v`/`--verbose` and `--quiet` increase and decrease the verbosity level with each use.
 The default level is 0 "Errors only"; subsequent ones are 1 "Informational," 2 "Talkative," 3 "Chatty," 4 "Debug," 5 "Vomit."

+The _default expression_ used by `nix-env` can be specified with `-f` or `--file`, which takes a path to a file, directory or HTTP/HTTPS URL; the default is `~/.nix-defexpr`.
+If a file, it's loaded; if a directory, the `default.nix` in it is loaded; if a directory without a `default.nix`, the files and subdirs under it are loaded as above.
+All expressions are combined into a single set; any expressions that are sets are used as is, but functions are evaluated with the empty set as a parameter.

+Essentially this is like importing; two files `foo.nix` and `bar.nix` in a directory will be evaluated like:

+    {
+        foo = import ~/.nix-defexpr/foo.nix;
+        bar = import ~/.nix-defexpr/bar.nix;
+    }

 ### Useful Commands